julian-alarcon/zabbix-template-pdu-tripplite/README.md

 ## Variable values (Macros)

-You are able of set personal values using the specific macros values for your devices. (https://www.zabbix.com/documentation/3.0/manual/config/macros/usermacros)
+You are able of set personal values using the specific macros values for your devices.
+[Zabbix macros documentation](https://www.zabbix.com/documentation/3.0/manual/config/macros/usermacros)

 This is the list of available macros and their default values: